Dewak20/Data-Science-Project/README.md

-# Final Project Linear Regression
+# Final Project Insurance Prediction
 Project Insurance Prediction is a project created to predict the price paid for health insurance purposes.
 There are several models that will be used to determine price predictions.
 The purpose of making this project is to determine the best model to use in predicting insurance prices
 # Packages:
 - Pandas